Rebekha Sharkie: Early life and education

-Sharkie was born in Torbay, England in 1972 to British and American parents.
+Sharkie was born on 24 August 1972 in Torbay, England in 1972 to British and American parents.
 The family moved to Australia when Sharkie was two years old.
 She attended Eyensbury Senior College for her high school education and went on to study international relations and public policy at Flinders University.
 Sharkie became a naturalised Australian on 19 March 2007, and formally renounced her British citizenship in 2016.

 Career

 Sharkie worked as a paralegal in Darwin and South Australia.

 Political life

-As a high school student, Sharkie had handed out how-to-vote cards for Australian Democrats Janine Haines.
+As a high school student, Sharkie had handed out how-to-vote cards for Australian Democrats candidate Janine Haines.
 In 2006, she worked as a researcher for then-South Australian Liberal opposition leader Isobel Redmond.
 In 2008, she worked as an electorate officer for Briggs for six months.
 She has also worked for South Australian state Liberal MP Rachel Sanderson.